— From the introduction to Faces, Strange and Secret

 - Crapsack World: All of humanity is being used as game pieces for various eldritch abominations.
 Worse, anyone you meet could be working with the Fears.
 They could be possessed by some sort of otherwordly being, they could be controlled like puppets by something else.
 The words you hear may not be the words people are actually saying.
 The nice girl you hooked up with could have just given you a sexually transmitted case of Demonic Possession.
 You could be under the influence of a Fear and not even know it.
 The birds in the sky may be plotting your death.
 The bugs scurrying across the floor could be crawling inside of you while you sleep.
 The water you drink could be a living hive mind seeking your assimilation.
 Need to go to the doctor for a check-up?
 He might be pledged to the Plague Doctor and secretly infecting you with all sorts of deadly diseases.
 No one can help you.
 The best anti-Fear measure the government ever came up with went rogue and is now running around brainwashing people.
 Not even death will give you release, since you'll just find yourself eternally enslaved to a particularly cruel mockery of the afterlife...

-- Eldritch Location: The Empty City, and some stories depict The Grotesque as being something like this.
+- Eldritch Location: The Empty City and the Algernon Forest, and some stories depict The Grotesque as being something like this.

-- Eye Scream: A common theme throughout the Mythos from The Jeannette Experience where Jeanette's eye was burned out to Closest to the Sun where it's implied Achromatic Morality cut out her own eyes.
+- Eye Scream: A common theme throughout the early blogs, from The Jeannette Experience where Jeanette's eye was burned out to Closest to the Sun where it's implied Achromatic Morality cut out her own eyes.

-- Four Is Death: Comes up a fair bit in the arc-numbers.
+- Four Is Death: Comes up a fair bit in the early blogs' arc-numbers.

 - Four-seventeen, in Eccentrically Bored.